networkservicemesh/sdk/pkg/networkservice/common/connect/DESIGN.md

 [clienturl.NewClient(...)](https://github.com/networkservicemesh/sdk/blob/master/pkg/networkservice/common/clienturl/client.go#L44).

 Care is taken to make sure that each connectClient results in one increment of the refcount on its creation, and one decrement when it receives a Close.
-In this way we can be sure that:
+In this way, we can be sure that:

 1. clienturl.NewClient(...) is not referenced in clientsByURL after the last connectClient using it has received its Close.
-2. If for any reason the clienturl.NewClient(...) is deleted prematurely from the clientsByURL map, [which can happen](https://github.com/networkservicemesh/sdk/blob/master/pkg/tools/clientmap/refcount.go#L78), any connectClients actively using it retain their pointer to it, and can continue to utilize it throughout there lifetime.
+2. If for any reason the clienturl.NewClient(...) is deleted prematurely from the clientsByURL map, [which can happen](https://github.com/networkservicemesh/sdk/blob/master/pkg/tools/clientmap/refcount.go#L78), any connectClients actively using it retain their pointer to it, and can continue to utilize it throughout their lifetime.

 The overall result is that usually, connectServer will have no more than one clienturl.NewClient(...) per clientURL.
 It may occasionally have more than one in a transient fashion for the lifetime of one or more Connections.
 In all events